✔ No account fees or minimums ✔ Up to 4.20% APY

 Once you’ve committed to saving money, you’ll have some options about where to keep it.
 Some good ideas for funds that you want secure and accessible, as opposed to long-term savings like retirement accounts, include:

-• A high-interest savings account.
+• A high-yield savings account.
 These pay significantly more than a standard account and are often found at online banks vs. traditional ones.
 Just be sure to read the fine print and make sure you are aware of and comfortable with any account fees or minimums that might be involved.

 • A certificate of deposit (CD) is an account in which you commit to keeping your money at the bank for a specific term and you know what rate you will earn.
 Typically, there is a penalty for early withdrawal.
 The terms for CDs can range from a few months to several years, so you can pick what works best for you.
 Longer terms will often have higher interest rates.